 This coverage is more expensive than standard auto insurance for frequent drivers

-SmartMiles, Nationwide's pay-per-mile program for Kentucky’s drivers, provides a base rate as well as a variable rate depending on total miles driven.
+SmartMiles, Nationwide's pay-per-mile program for Kentucky’s drivers, provides a base rate and a variable rate depending on total miles driven.
 The best part is that this program only counts the first 250 miles of a road trip in a single day.
-Those who seldom drive, but take occasional road trips may profit greatly from this.
+Those who seldom drive but take occasional road trips may profit significantly from this.
 Plus, your safe driving skills may qualify you for additional discounts.

-How to Find the Best Car Insurance in Kentucky in For You
+How to Find the Best Car Insurance in Kentucky For You

 Choosing the best auto insurance plan in Kentucky involves a number of considerations.
 Likewise, you should choose a company that maintains a proper balance between service quality, affordability and financial stability.